partisiablockchain/dapp-playground/tutorial/public-contract-example.md

 # A Public smart contract example - Petition Contract

+This example contract is a petition contract, it is created as an example of how to sign a public document.

 Throughout this example, when we write 'run task', then press 'F1', and search for 'Tasks: Run Task'.
 A list of tasks wil pop up, now you can select the task you are looking for.